jennifermulroy/Project2_MachineLearning/Conclusions.md

 ![CD_chart](images/XLY_algo.png)
 <br/>

 The `KNeighborsClassifier' had the best cross validation score and was used to predict with the test data for XLY.
+The accuracy score on the test data was 56% and a false positive rate of 50%.
+From the stocks selected by the model, we constructed an equally weighted portfolio and compared performance relative to the sector benchmark.
+AS per the chart below, the portfolio over the 2019 period has slightly outperformed the benchmark by 4%.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/xly_class.png" width="300" height="175">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    <img src="/images/cm_cd.png" width="225" height="150">